Jabbourj/finalquiz/README.md

 5. changed somethe css widths

-6. The sumbit button is a little larger
+6. The submit button is a little larger

 7.Added a perfect tag and gif for it.